dzl-dm/i2b2-core/README.md

 #### Docker's host IP address
 > NOTE: You might need to make a change to the `.env` file.
-It is possible that your docker installation is using a different IP address then what we have provided as the default for the host system.
+It is possible that your docker installation is using a different IP address than what we have provided as the default for the host system.
 In this case, you must edit the `docker_host_ip` variable in the `.env` file.
 It should be changed to the output of this command (run on the linux host):
 ```sh
 ip a | grep -A3 docker
 ```
 If you experience problems, you should remove this variable for a Windows or Mac system and let docker use its internal resolution of the `host.docker.internal` variable.

 ## Common adjustments
 Ok, so it works.
-But with a default demo user its not secure and not quite ready to use.
+But with default users its not secure and not quite ready to use.
 This section outlines how to make some common changes to prepare the system for production use.

 ### Change the admin user password
-There is an admin user (i2b2) which has also a default password (demouser) - its important to change this!
+There is an admin user (i2b2) which has a default password (demouser) - its important to change this!
-1. Login via the web interface and change the password (it doesn't matter if you login to a project or the Administration interface for this)
+1. Login via the web interface and change the password (it doesn't matter if you login to a project or the Administration interface for this).

-### Change the demo user password
-1. Login via the web interface and change the password Alternatively, you could remove the demo user
-1. Login via the web interface as an admin user (such as the default "i2b2" user)
-1. Under the "Manage Users" tree, select the user and then the delete button

 ### Change the service user password
 There is a service user (AGG_SERVICE_ACCOUNT) which has also a default password (demouser) - its important to change this!
-1. Login via the web interface and change the password
+1. Login via the web interface and change the password.
-2. Run the following SQL against your database (substitute _${newpassword}_ for the actual password)
+2. Run the following SQL against your database (substitute _${newpassword}_ for the actual password).
 ```sql
 update i2b2hive.hive_cell_params set value='${newpassword}' where param_name_cd='edu.harvard.i2b2.crc.pm.serviceaccount.password';
 ```